the-hideout/tarkov-crons/README.md

 # tarkov-crons ⏰

+> ARCHIVE NOTICE

+⚠️ **This repo is now archived.
+Rather than running our crons in GitHub Actions, we are running them in the [Tarkov Data Manager](https://github.com/the-hideout/tarkov-data-manager).
+We are doing this because GitHub Actions does not allow us to run our crons as frequently as we would like.
+For the configurations of our current crons, please check out the following repo: [Tarkov Data Manager](https://github.com/the-hideout/tarkov-data-manager)** ⚠️

 cronjobs to manage the Tarkov mysql database.
 The cronjobs are essentially forked from the cronjobs in kokarn's tarkov-data-manager.

 ## About 💡